learn-co-curriculum/files-and-filetypes-readme/README.md

 working memory that they're, well, working with.

 When computers or people run out of space, they write down information stored in _working memory_.
-Humans use a napkins, Post-It Notes or the back of their hands.
+Humans use a napkin, Post-It Notes or the back of their hands.
 Computers use _files_.
 The stuff computers write into their files fits into two main categories:

-1.  stuff for humans to read ("text files")
+1.  stuff humans could read ("text files")
-2.  stuff for computers to read ("binary files")
+2.  stuff only computers can read ("binary files")

 Developers create _lots_ of files.
 This README will help us all get on the same page with how to talk about them.